 Now that you’ve identified promising initial RPA opportunities, it’s time to assess how these processes operate in their current state.
 RPA shines its brightest when automating clearly defined, streamlined processes.
 Automating a convoluted process that doesn’t follow an efficient path will result in diminished ROI.
 As a result, you must streamline your processes, even if that means completely reimagining them.
 Not doing so is a primary reason why some RPA projects fail.
 Bad processes are bad processes, and automation can only take them so far.

-Many organizations turn to tools like process mining and process discovery to map out their business processes, both pre-existing and new.
+Many organizations turn to tools like process mining to map out their business processes, both pre-existing and new.
 These tools can drive more success within RPA implementation, as they give you a complete view of processes.
 For example, For example, process mining tools like ABBYY Timeline can help organizations identify, analyze, and optimize their business processes.
 In doing so, they can discover powerful unbiased insights into improving areas of their processes.

 3. Develop a Strong Proof of Concept (PoC)